vim-advent-calendar/ideas/djmoch-tag-vims-it.md

 # Tag, Vim's It

-> A journey of a thousand miles begins with a single step.
+> I love you; you complete me.
-> - Lao-tzu
+> - Dr. Evil

-What first brought me to Vim was realizing that it could do a lot of the things I thought only an IDE could do.
-For my first three years of college I programmed C and C++ exclusively using Microsoft Visual Studio.
-I spent a summer as an intern using Emacs, but didn't have enough curiosity at the time to use it any differently from Notepad.exe.
-I spent that summer wishing I had automatic features for completion, indentation, and all the things that made me appreciate Visual Studio.
+I first came to Vim by recommendation.
+I was looking for a good Python IDE (at the time I was new to the language) and one recommendation was to use Vim with a variety of plugins added on top.
+That Vim could do a lot of the things I thought only an IDE could do came as a bit of a shock.
+I spent a summer as an intern using Emacs at a Unix terminal, but didn't have enough curiosity at the time to use it any differently from `notepad.exe`.
+I spent that summer wishing I had automatic features for completion, indentation, and all the things that made me appreciate the IDE's I used in college.
 How naive I was!

-Early in my professional career I had use for a text editor that I could use in the terminal, and my coworkers used Vi.
-After getting used to its quirks, I came to enjoy how my hands could almost keep up with what my mind wanted to do.
-It's a natural step from Vi to Vim, but again, what really sunk it for me was my yearning for an IDE.
-When I was first playing with the Python programming language at home, I came across a post (I lost the link long ago) which claimed to be expert advice on how to configure Vim for optimal use for Python programming.
-The first plugin they recommended, YouCompleteMe.

-I do not recommend Vim because it can be your IDE in the terminal.
-I realize this advice will seem quaint, but I've come to believe that the best way to leverage a tool as powerful as Vim is to make sure you're using it for all it's worth _before_ looking for a plugin to help you out.
-Anyone who (like me) jumps right to installing a bunch of plugins—whether in a spree of grabbing anything that looks interesting or just to copy someone else's configuration—will likely end up with an unmaintainable mess of a tool that doesn't work consistently, may not work at all, or works about as slow as the IDE you wanted to break free of.
-YouCompleteMe falls definitively into the latter category.

-So is there anything we can do to leverage Vim for all its worth, and to give us something like YouCompleteMe, without the bloat?
-Does Vim offer a built-in feature that gets us at least most of the way there?
+So how was I directed to achieve powerful programming completions in Vim?
+By the use of a plugin called YouCompleteMe.
+My experience with it was okay, at least to start with.
+It took a while to install and get working, but that didn't bother me at the time since I was just playing around with it at home and the stakes were low if it suddenly broke.
+I did notice it slowed Vim down.
+Like a lot.
+But that was mainly when it was starting up and I didn't know enough to find it frustrating.
+Probably the first thing that really bothered me about the plugin was that the embedded Jedi language server used more memory than Vim itself.
+The other recommended plugins were similarly laggy, and I eventually went in search of something better.

+What I found was Vim itself.

+Did you know that Vim has built-in facilities for completions?
+It works admirably well out of the box too, but with a little bit of additional setup it can be great.
+Let's take a look at what Vim has on offer regarding completion and see what it takes to fully leverage it.

-# Completion in Vim
+## Completion in Vim

 Completion in Vim is powerful, but not necessarily straightforward.
 Read [:h ins-completion][ic] and you'll see what I mean.
 Vim is smart enough